nzfeng/crossword-dataset/README.md

 ## Curation process
 * I started by manually filtering all \~147k lemmas in [WordNet](https://wordnet.princeton.edu/), which took me about a month.
 In the end, about 21% I deemed good enough to include in this dataset.
-* I began filtering words from Peter Broda's dataset, which presents another \~320k unique entries after removing any words I've already looked at, and words with scores less than 50 (i.e. keeping only words that have been deemed above a certain level of quality, or are unscored.)
-I'm finding that the dataset is by and large not very good, so I probably won't be finishing sifting through the Broda dataset anytime soon.
+* I began filtering words from the [Broda wordlist](https://peterbroda.me/crosswords/wordlist/), which presents another \~320k unique entries after removing any words I've already looked at, and words with scores less than 50 (i.e. keeping only words that have been deemed above a certain level of quality, or are unscored.)
+I'm finding that the dataset is mostly not what I'm looking for, so I probably won't be finishing sifting through the Broda wordlist anytime soon.
 * I've also manually scraped relevant words & phrases from "[Updates to the OED](https://public.oed.com/updates/)" pages to obtain "fresh" entries.
 * I've copied a few vocab lists from ESL sites.
 * [Desi Quintas](http://www.desiquintans.com/nounlist) has a hand-curated plain.txt list of 6801 common nouns in English; his curation criteria aligns really well with what makes a good crossword entry.
 I've gone through and removed British-English and words I don't like, resulting in \~6250 words.
 This added maybe another \~1000 entries unique from WordNet and some other filtered words I had at the time.